Galaxy Note 10 launching Aug. 7, reservations open: Other rumors, leaks, design, specs, price and more

 Rumored: The Note 10 may not have a headphone jack

-Leaked images of the Note 10 that German tech publication WinFuture claims comes from official marketing material show the Note 10 without a headphone jack.
-This would be a major shift in design, since Galaxy phones are among the few premium phones to still include the beloved 3.5mm audio port.
-The images also feature a camera "hole punch" screen right in the center, a glossy gradient color scheme and a vertically lined triple camera setup.
+A purported image of a Samsung headphone dongle was leaked by SamMobile and further corroborates the rumor that the Note 10 will not have a headphone jack.
+This comes after German tech publication WinFuture posted another image of the Note 10, which shows the phone without the audio port.
+If the rumors are true, this would be a major shift in design, since Galaxy phones are among the few premium phones to still include the beloved 3.5mm audio port.

-This isn't the first time the Note 10 was rumored to not include the headphone jack.
-In May, Android Police reported that Samsung may leave out the headphone jack on the Note 10, citing a source who is "familiar with the company's plans."
+In May, Android Police also reported that Samsung may leave out the headphone jack on the Note 10, citing a source who is "familiar with the company's plans."
 The outlet also reported that Samsung may replace physical buttons for the volume and power with pressure-sensitive edges, similar to the Pixel 3 and HTC U11.

 Rumored: The Note 10 could come in pink